Asmodaeuz/itaparica-hotel/README.md

 ### Description

-This is a website project made for Itaparica Hotel aiming to improve my basic design skills.
+This is a website project made for Itaparica Hotel.
+This was made as an entry test for the Guia de Motéis company.

 - Resources used:
   - HTML5